In paid partnership with Aer Lingus

 Place To Stay in Donostia-San Sebastián City Centre

-On our first visit to the city we stayed at the Room Mate Gorka Hotel, which was modern, clean, small but well-formed and – most importantly – incredibly central.
+On our first visit to the city we stayed at the Room Mate Gorka Hotel (#AF), which was modern, clean, small but well-formed and – most importantly – incredibly central.

 A new contemporary boutique hotel on Gipuzkoa Plaza, opened in late summer 2018, with superbly friendly staff, rooms start from around €84.
 Though, important to note breakfast isn’t included –– it’s an extra cost, as standard.
 It seemed odd to us, especially for guests staying for more than one night.
 The breakfast offers a hot and cold buffet from 7am until midday but it was something like €12 per person, per day so we didn’t opt for it.
 Thankfully, again the central location, there are plenty of bakeries and coffee shops nearby.
-We picked up croissants and fresh bread in one of the best local bakeries,
+If considering booking to stay in this hotel in a central location in San Sebastián book here (via our affiliate link –– it earns us a tiny, tiny percentage commission for every completed booking).

 Where To Eat in San Sebastián (Restaurants)